Design Miami

-Design Miami/ is an American design company that holds two annual flagship collectible design fairs in Miami, Florida and Basel, Switzerland.
-Design Miami/ also holds fairs in Paris and Shanghai.
+Design Miami is an American design company that holds two annual flagship collectible design fairs in Miami, Florida each December and Paris, France each October.
 The fairs feature selling-exhibitions as well as speaker panels, gallery presentations, awards, and unique design commissions.
+Each edition offers museum-level furniture, lighting, and design objects from the 20th and 21st centuries, sourced from meticulously vetted galleries, and features immersive brand collaborations that highlight cutting-edge creative practice.

-Design Miami/ fairs attract designers, gallerists, museum curators, critics, celebrities and collectors from all over the world, with Design Miami/’s 17th Miami Beach edition seeing over 31,000 visitors and featuring over 40 international exhibitors.
+Design Miami/ fairs attract designers, gallerists, museum curators, critics, celebrities and collectors from all over the world.
+The landmark Design Miami/ 20th anniversary Miami Beach edition, which took place from Dec 2–7, 2025, featured over 80 exhibitors.

 Alongside the fairs Design Miami/ operates an ecommerce platform that facilitates the promotion and sale of historic and contemporary design works in addition to major brand collaborations and product launches.
 The Design Miami/ website is also host to Forum Magazine, a digital design-centric editorial publication.

 Design Miami/ was founded in 2005 by entrepreneur, real estate developer, and art and design collector Craig Robins.
 In 2000, Robins began working to transform the previously-abandoned Miami Design District into a center for innovative design, architecture, fashion, food and art.
 By 2005 the renewal of the Miami Design District inspired the creation of the Design Miami/ company and annual fair, shortly followed by Design Miami/ Basel, an annual design fair in Basel, Switzerland.

+On October 18, 2023, Basic.Space acquired Design Miami/ in an all-stock transaction.
+Basic.Space's founder and CEO, Jesse Lee, became chairman of the Design Miami/ board, while the then-CEO, Jennifer Roberts, remained on as CEO.
+The aim of the acquisition was to combine Basic.Space's digital reach and curated-market experience with Design Miami/'s established global platform of galleries, designers, and luxury brands to expand the reach of collectible design and evolve the fair's format.
+The acquisition was announced in tandem with the first edition of Design Miami/Paris, indicating a pivot towards more international, globally expansive operations.

+The inaugural Paris edition of Design Miami/ launched in 2023, followed by Design Miami.LA in May 2024, marking the first West Coast version of the fair.
+In 2025, Design Miami/ launched a new "In Situ" initiative — a series designed to offer regionalized experiences that celebrate and cultivate local design communities.
+The first "In Situ" activation was on July 31, 2025 in Aspen, Colorado, followed by Seoul, Korea in September 2025.